Apply here to become a Public Safety Dispatcher

 * Description of vehicle involved and in which direction it left.

-During a power outage, Dispatcher’s will contact Electric Department personnel who will respond to the problem.
-We ask that you do not dial 9-1-1 for power outages unless it presents a medical, or other life threatening emergency.
+After business hours, during a power outage Dispatcher’s will contact the Electric Department personnel who will respond to the problem.
+We ask that you do not dial 9-1-1 for power outages unless it presents a medical, or other life-threatening emergency.
+During business hours, please contact the Electric Department directly, 951-922-3260.